rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 ### Add Custom OCI Chart Repositories

 Helm v3 introduced storing Helm charts as [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) artifacts in container registries.
-With Rancher v2.9.0, you can add [OCI-based Helm chart registries](https://helm.sh/docs/topics/registries/) alongside http- and Git-based repositories.
+With Rancher v2.9.0, you can add [OCI-based Helm chart repositories](https://helm.sh/docs/topics/registries/) alongside HTTP-based and Git-based repositories.
 This means you can deploy apps that are stored as OCI artifacts.
-For more information, see [Using OCI Helm Chart Registries](./oci-repositories.md).
+For more information, see [Using OCI Helm Chart Repositories](./oci-repositories.md).

 ### Helm Compatibility